AugurProject/augur-walkthrough/trading.md

 - [x] The order has been removed from the orderbook chart
 - [x] The Outcome bar shows `--` across the board again except for the LAST value which should be equal to 0.5
 - [x] You should have been refunded ETH that was originally taken from placing the order.

+With Account 1 still, place another BUY Order.
+You can use whatever values you want to test with, but for the sake of the walk through I'm going to use an example of 10 shares for 0.5 ETH.

+After placing the order...

+*Verify:*
+- [x] Outcomes table has updated to show a Bid Qty and Best Bid value, should match your order details.
+- [x] The Order Book Chart should now show 1 order on the BID side (bottom) of the book, again confirm details.
+- [x] You should see an open order row under the "Positions" section.
+- [x] The Open Order should be labeled "Yes"
+- [x] The Open Order should have a positive number for quantity
+- [x] The Open Order should have an average price set to the limit price of the order placed on the book.
+- [x] The Open Order should have a clickable Cancel Button.

+Login to Account 2.
+Account 2 should be an account with ETH that has never traded on Augur before.

+Navigate back to the market page.

+*Verify:*
+- [x] Account 1's Order is displayed accurately on the order book
+- [x] The Outcome bar should be showing Bid QTY as 10 (for out example, again you can use whatever number you want)
+- [x] The Outcome bar should be showing Best Bid as equal to `0.5`

+Click on the `Sell` button on the order form.

+Enter the same values you entered in the previous order (if following the example, 10 quantity, .5 limit price)

+Click Review and then click Confirm.

+*Verify:*
+- [x] The "Approve Augur" modal displays on the screen

+Click the "Approve" button.

+*Verify:*
+- [x] You are prompted to sign an approval transaction

+Sign the approval transaction.

+*Verify:*
+- [x] You are prompted to sign the order transaction immediately after signing approval.

+Sign the trade transaction.

+After the transaction completes, we should now have a position, since this trade should result in a completely filled order from Account 1.

+while still logged into Account 2...

+*Verify:*
+- [x] The Positions Table now has 1 row showing a "Yes" position
+- [x] The Position should have a negative number for Quantity
+- [x] The Position should show the purchase price

 ### Categorical Market Trading